wongzbb/DiffMa-Diffusion-Mamba/README.md

 ## ⏳Training
 The weight of pretrained DiffMa can be found [here](https://huggingface.co/ZhenbinWang/DiffMa/tree/main).
-Train DiM with the resolution of 224x224 with `2` GPUs.
+Train DiffMa with the resolution of 224x224 with `2` GPUs.
 ```
 # use mamba1
 CUDA_VISIBLE_DEVICES=0,1 torchrun --master_port=12345 --nnodes=1 --nproc_per_node=2 train.py --config ./config/brain.yaml --wandb